EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-global/vpn-global.md

 <b>staAuthID</b>
 Authority ID of the STA Server.
 Authority ID is used to match incoming STA Tickets in the SOCKS/CGP protocol with the right STA Server.

+<b>staState</b>
+State of the STA Server.
+If Authority ID is set then STA Server is UP else DOWN.

 <b>appController</b>
 Configured App Controller server.